Redding by Foot

 West to Whiskeytown

 The Whiskeytown National Recreation Area is crisscrossed by trails for all levels.
-Easier routes like the Camden Water Ditch and Oak Bottom Water Ditch reward with waterfront views along Whiskeytown Lake, ideal for spotting some of the region’s many birds.
-Both Guardian Rock Vista and Crystal Creek Falls offer hikes that intermediate hikers will appreciate.
+Easier routes like the Camden Water Ditch and Oak Bottom Water Ditch reward you with waterfront views along Whiskeytown Lake, ideal for spotting some of the region’s many birds.
+Both Guardian Rock Vista and Crystal Creek Falls offer hikes that intermediate hikers appreciate.

 And then there’s historic Crystal Creek Water Ditch, another comfortable hike that still gets the heart beating a bit as you hear the trickling of Crystal Creek in the distance.
 The more challenging Davis Gulch route takes you past a cemetery while the steep James K. Carr Trail leads you to Whiskeytown Falls.

 North of Redding, Mount Shasta beckons to be explored.
 From Bunny Flat to the summit of Mount Shasta, you’re looking at a winding 5-6 mile journey, so take your time.
 More leisurely hikers will enjoy Panther Meadow Loop or the Job Everitt Vista Point for a more accessible experience.
 It doesn’t have to feel like Everest!
 But if you want that sort of thrill, spend a few hours heading along the Sand Flat Trail or Squaw Meadows Trail for something more impressive and demanding.